JeJay143/Fundamentals-of-Diffractive-Optics-with-Matlab/README.md

 ## Basic Plotting
 This part of the script demonstrates basic plotting functionalities in MATLAB.
 Three sinusoidal functions (`sin(2*pi*x)`, `cos(2*pi*x)`, and their sum) are plotted over a specified range of `x` values.

+## Interference of Coherent Beams
+The interaction between two coherent beams at a screen is known as interference.
+A beam is called coherent when the phase relationship between the electric field values at different locations or times is fixed.
+Young's double-slit experiment creates two beams by splitting a single beam.

 ## Usage
-1. Run the MATLAB script `newton_raphson.m` in your MATLAB environment.
+1. Run the MATLAB scripts in your MATLAB environment.
-2. Enter an appropriate initial guess value when prompted for Newton-Raphson's Method.
-3. The script will calculate the root of the given equation and display the result.
-4. Basic plotting functionalities will generate a plot showing the sine and cosine functions, as well as their sum, over the specified range of `x` values.
+2. Follow the instructions provided in each script to interact with the simulations.